 We amble up a caliche road past their cattle, and P. tells us about some of her friends who used to land their helicopter out in the field when they’d come to visit.
 We amble along past their llama- just as nutty, big-eyed and sci-fi as the ones back on the caprock.
 I take Duke for a run, and we make some circles in the meadow.
 We come along a creek and let the horses wade through- P. on her mule takes the lead, and they slog knee-deep through the water, gently checking beneath them for sure footing.
 Duke panics for a minute, unsure of his footing- but he watches Rockie and follows their lead, jumping out of the creek and scrambling up the rocky bank.

 By the time we head back to her home, it’s late evening.
 The sunset is gentle, in variegating bands of blush pink, coral rose, and pale cornflower.
 The sun itself is a deep, flaming tangerine that melts a hole in the edge of the prairie as it passes by us to break dawn on new hemispheres.
-Crickets and cicadas create a tickly wash of white noise- wire brush on rice paper.
+Crickets and cicadas create a tickly wash of white noise- wire brush on drum skin.

 She fixed us a beautiful dinner: sausage that she makes herself from pigs that she raises, humanely, a little sweet mustard, boiled beets with bleu cheese, beet greens sauteed in olive oil with lemon and pepper, kale chips (homemade and brought along by E.), and chardonnay.
 She tells us how she used to go sleighing at Christmas with her neighbors who had a big “people-mover” sleigh, drank schnapps, and would glide over the snow singing Christmas carols together.
 Sadly, those neighbors divorced and the caroling tradition fell apart along with their marriage.
 To keep the tradition up, she later ended up buying a cherry red sleigh with deep green velvet sleigh-benches.
 She says you can pull a sleigh with mules, real easy: these Amish mules learn to pull before they learn to ride, she explains. its a no-brainer.